frankwang95/frankwang95.github.io/_posts/2026-05-11-winter-spring.md

 - Mythologies - Roland Barthes
 - Unpacking My Library, Task of the Translator - Walter Benjamin
-- My Side ofthe Mountain - Jean Craighead George
+- My Side of the Mountain - Jean Craighead George
 - More Days at the Morisaki Bookshop - Satoshi Yagisawa
 - Stoner - John Williams
 - Normal People - Sally Rooney